jonatanvicente/docker-k8s-training/labs/lab_3.md

 **Steps:**

-1. Apply storage-class.yml. **K8s will create the PV if a PVC doesn’t find one available.** This is done using a storageClass
+In Kubernetes, when you use dynamic volume provisioning, you don’t specify the location of the storage directly in the PV.
+Instead, it is handled by the StorageClass you define.
+The flow works like this:

-2. We create the PVC and check it (kubectl get pvc).
-It appears linked to a PV.
+1. **Create a StorageClass** that defines the storage type and provider-specific parameters (AWS, GCP, Azure, etc.).
-	- `kubectl get pv` shows a standard hostPath PV (the one allowed by Minikube) that was created by K8s.
+2. In the StorageClass, **you indicate the appropriate provisioner** and, if needed, parameters like zone, volume type, IOPS, etc.
-	- This storageClass could be a dynamic storage from AWS, Google Cloud, Azure, etc. (provided by a production K8s installation).
+3. When you create a PVC referencing that StorageClass, **Kubernetes automatically creates a remote PV** on the provider according to those parameters.
 	- **Note**: the default ReclaimPolicy is Delete, which is dangerous (dynamic PVs will be deleted if we delete the PVC).
-When deleting the PVC (`kubectl delete -f storage-class.yml`), the PV is also deleted.
+When deleting the PVC, the PV is also deleted.

-	- `kubectl describe pv [pvname]` allows us to see the path where Minikube installed it (it will be accessible inside the Minikube container).
-This resource is dynamic.
-When creating the Claim, the PV is automatically created.
+**See pvc-aws.yml to learn how to do it